 Group Meeting

-Group meeting will be held this semester Friday mornings at 9 am on the 3rd floor of Marvel in the conference area outside of room 352.
-All are welcome.
+Group meeting will be held this semester Monday mornings at 10 am on the 3rd floor of Marvel in the conference area outside of room 352.
+All are welcome!

 Graduate Student Positions